alanedwardes/AeFramework/README.md

 AeFramework
 ===========

-A fast, light and succinct PHP MVC framework.
+A fast, light and succinct PHP MVC framework. *By no means stable or secure yet - use at your own risk.*

 Basic Usage
 -----------